mkffl/mkffl.github.io/_posts/2021-09-18-Decisions-Part-2.markdown

 ### Section 1 - Implementation considerations The PAV algorithm
 - [Overview] It is a better binning strategy than the current equal-sized bin histogram approach

 So far the `Tradeoff` class evaluates CCD, LLR and ROC from the histogram counts.
-Though histograms make sense because evaluations rest on estimated probability functions (pdf, cdf, 1-cdf), software libraries do not use histograms.
+Though histograms make sense to estimate estimate the probability functions (pdf, cdf, 1-cdf) that underpin evaluations, software libraries do not use histograms.
 Popular implementations like R's [ROCR](http://ipa-tys.github.io/ROCR/) or python's [sklearn](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.roc_curve.html) construct the ROC curve by counting fpr and tpr for every score threshold.
-This results in thinner intervals and more evaluation points.
+This results in thinner intervals and more evaluation points[^f2].

 One issue with histograms is to define the bin width.
 If the bins are too wide, the optimal cutoff may be lost inside a bin, resulting in a higher expected risk.
-Would it make sense to select small intervals?
-If I set very thin intervals, the results are on the plot below.
-The LLR curve goes up and down and the ROC curve now has a steppy pattern.
+Would it make sense to select smaller intervals?
+I plot the results of very thin intervals below.
+The LLR curve goes up and down, i.e. is not a [monotonous function](https://mathworld.wolfram.com/MonotonicFunction.html) of scores, and the ROC curve now has a steppy pattern, i.e. is not [convex](https://en.wikipedia.org/wiki/Convex_set).

 The binary criterion does not seem compatible with the LLR not being a monotonous function of scores.
-If LLR(s) intersect $-\theta$ at $s=c$, however, $\text{LLR}(s) < -\theta$ for some scores above $c$, then the Bayes decision rule says that we should choose $\omega_0$ for these scores, though the binary classifer will predict $\omega_1$.
+If $\text{LLR}(p_s)$ intersect $-\theta$ at $s=c$, however, $\text{LLR}(p_s) < -\theta$ for some scores above $c$, then the Bayes decision rule says that we should choose $\omega_0$ for these scores, though the binary classifer will predict $\omega_1$.

-We can enforce monotonicity between scores and likelihood ratios by fitting monotonic functions like a simple linear regression: $\text{LLR}(s) = \beta_0+\beta_1*s$.
-That would be the same as transforming the scores into $[0,1]$ and fitting a logistic regression on the observed probabilities, a popular method for calibration.
-There are also non-parametric options to enforce monotonicity and, in fact, one of them called the Pair Adjacent Violators (PAV) is commonly used because it ensures that the resulting ROC curve is [convex](https://en.wikipedia.org/wiki/Convex_set).
+We can enforce monotonicity between scores and likelihood ratios by fitting monotonic functions like a simple linear regression: $\text{LLR}(p_s) = \beta_0+\beta_1*s$.
+That would be the same as transforming the scores into $[0,1]$ and fitting a logistic regression on the observed probabilities, which is a common method for score calibration.
+There are also non-parametric options to enforce monotonicity and, in fact, one of them called the Pair Adjacent Violators (PAV) is commonly used because it ensures that the resulting ROC curve is convex.

 The PAV creates groups of scores with representative thresholds, which I can use as input into the `Tradeoff` object.
 The resulting ROC curve is convex, while the thin-sized bin histogram ROC appears non convex.
 From a decision perspective, that means that the histogram includes many sub-optimal operating points, i.e. with higher expected risks than what could be achieved by using points on the convex hull.
-For more information and compelling examples, I would refer to Fawcett and Niculescu-Mizil article "PAV and the ROC Convex Hull".
+For more information and compelling examples, I would refer to T. Fawcett and A. Niculescu-Mizil (2007).

-[Talk about packages not using theta].

-Demo 16

 {% include demo16-histVSpav-10.html %}